 People following the 5:2 diet eat standard amounts of healthful food for 5 days and reduce calorie intake on the other 2 days.

 Typically, people separate their fasting days in the week.
-For example, they may fast on a Monday and Thursday and eat normally on the other days.
+For example, they may fast on a Monday and Thursday and eat regularly on the other days.
 There should be at least 1 non-fasting day between fasting days.

 There is limited research on the 5:2 diet, which is also known as the Fast diet.
-A study involving 107 overweight or obese women found that restricting calories twice weekly and continuous calorie restriction both led to similar weight loss.
+A

 The study also found that this diet reduced insulin levels and improved insulin sensitivity among participants.